sketchplugins/plugin-directory/README.md

 - [giancartboard](https://github.com/mattcowboy/giancartboard), by Matteo Vacca: Sketch plugin to export artboards in folders automatically numbered
 - [Gifmock For Sketch](https://github.com/stevenfabre/gifmock-for-sketch), by Steven Fabre: Easily create GIFs from your mocks
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
+- [GluePrint](https://github.com/mathieudutour/glueprint-sketch-plugin), by mathieudutour: Open the selected layer in GluePrint with a single click
 - [Golden Ratio Line Height](https://github.com/lorenzwoehr/golden-ratio-line-height-sketch-plugin), by Lorenz Wöhr: Optimize your typography based on font size, line-height and width.
 - [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
 - [Grid Layer](https://github.com/franklymrshankly/Grid-Layer), by Jonathan Tran: Create columns or gutters as layers.
 Useful if you need a grid on a component level.